Bojan Ostojić: 2017–18 season

 In June 2017, Ostojić extended his contract with Partizan for two more years.
 He opened the season with a header from Petar Đuričković's 89th-minute corner to give his team a 1–0 win over Vojvodina on 13 August.
 During a league game versus Rad on 7 March 2018, Ostojić suffered a ligament injury that caused him to miss the rest of the season.

 2018–19 season

 In June 2018, Ostojić was reportedly negotiating with some Cypriot and Turkish clubs, but the transfer never went through.
 He eventually remained at Partizan, managing to appear in just one Serbian Cup game during the first half of the season.
 After the appointment of Savo Milošević as manager, Ostojić started receiving more playing time.
-He scored the only goal in the 2019 Serbian Cup final against fierce rivals Red Star Belgrade to help Partizan win the trophy for the fourth consecutive time.
+He scored the only goal in the 2019 Serbian Cup final against arch-rivals Red Star Belgrade to help Partizan win the trophy for the fourth consecutive time.